-Where investing on a long basis in equities and equity-related instruments, the Sub-Fund's investment process counts 3 steps being based on a combination of non-financial and financial criteria.
+The Sub-Fund's investment process for listed issuers (including equities and corporate bonds) counts 3 steps being based on a combination of non-financial and financial criteria.

-Step 1/ From a broad universe made of all companies (all market capitalisations, all sectors), with their registered office worldwide, the Sub-Fund focuses on companies meeting the following criterion:
+Step 1/ From a broad universe made of all companies (all market capitalisations, all sectors) worldwide, the Sub-Fund focuses on companies meeting the following financial criterion:

-• Minimum market cap is set at 5 billion euros unless that company has a strong balance sheet and a sufficient revenue growth.
+• Minimum market cap is set at 1 billion USD unless that company has a strong balance sheet and a sufficient revenue growth.

-These criteria define the so-called initial investment universe (in order to compare the Sub-Fund with its investment universe on ESG criteria) which is made of circa 6,000 companies.
+This defines the so-called initial investment universe (in order to compare the Sub-Fund with its investment universe on ESG criteria) which is made of circa 11,000 issuers.